 3 Fish Aren’t Afraid Of The Dark

-Emmanuel Mignot at Stanford University in Palo Alto, California, and his colleagues performed sleep studies using zebrafish with the hope that they would see whether the fish could suffer from insomnia or sleep deprivation.
+Emmanuel Mignot at Stanford University in Palo Alto, California, and his colleagues performed sleep studies using zebrafish with the hope that the fish could suffer from insomnia or sleep deprivation.
 They found that the fish followed a simple circadian rhythm.

 When lights are on, the fish don’t sleep at all.
 When they’re off, the creatures will nap if there is a sleep debt to pay up.
 For the fish, it’s far simpler than for mammals.
 Light triggers the release of a hormone that overrides the need for sleep until nighttime rolls around again.
 Lucky fish.